Recent News and Activities -- Prof. Joshua S. Goldstein

 I have a chapter on Chicken games in international negotiations in volume on cooperation edited by William Zartman and the late Saadia Touval (Cambridge U. Press).
 I'm toying with the idea of a

 War and Gender:

-I've participated in occasional conferences on gender in war, most recently in Hamburg, Germany in 2015 with Susan Brownmiller on sexual violence in armed conflict.
+I've participated in occasional conferences on gender in war, most recently in Sweden at Lund University along with

+2015 with Susan Brownmiller on sexual violence in armed conflict.